Bonf6059/ISA-RandomPatches/README.md

 # ISA_Patches

 This is a mod dedicated to patching the vanilla game and various mods for personal use.
-You are free to download and use it.

 # Ideas for possible next updates
 - New traders (Book orbital trader, grocery trader and basic stuff trader like foods and clothes)